-From January to June 2018, EHA administered and additional 359 meningococcal B vaccines and
+From January to June 2018, EHA administered and additional 359 meningococcal B vaccines and collected 234 throat swabs from school leaver students at public clinics.

 On completion of the State-wide study, students will have the opportunity to be vaccinated with two doses of the meningococcal B vaccine and to contribute to the outcomes of the study through the analysis of the data collected from the throat swabs.

-June 2018 a total of 36 visits were made to 18 high schools.
+From July 2017 to June 2018 a total of 36 visits were made to 18 high schools.
 A total of 3,820 vaccinations were administered and 2,194 throat swabs were taken from participating students.